Skip to main content

 Business Management - Postgraduate Diploma

-The Post-Graduate Business Management (PGBM) diploma offers students the opportunity to complement and build on their previous education and work experience.
+The Postgraduate Business Management (PGBM) diploma offers students the opportunity to complement and build on their previous education and work experience.
 It covers core business courses in the areas of accounting, management, marketing and economics.

 Program at a Glance